UNLV Rebels football: Hawai'i

 Beginning in 2017, the annual game between UNLV and Hawai'i, "Ninth Island Showdown" or, "The Battle for the Golden Pineapple" gained a rivalry trophy when the California Hotel and Casino donated the "Golden Pineapple" to the winner of the game.
 Las Vegas has long been a popular destination for Hawaiians for both pleasure and relocation, so much so that it has been dubbed "the Ninth Island", with the Cal Hotel in particular aggressively marketing itself to Hawaiian tourists.
-Hawai'i is one of UNLV's two protected Mountain West Conference rivalries (along with Nevada) when the conference shifts to one division in 2023, meaning they will play every year.
-The 'Bows lead the all-time series between the two schools 19–15 as of 2024.
+Hawai'i is one of UNLV's two protected Mountain West Conference rivalries (along with Nevada) when the conference shifted to one division in 2023, meaning they will play every year.
+The 'Bows lead the all-time series between the two schools 19–17 as of 2026.